Holistic Psychiatry

 A vital part of our treatment plan includes lifestyle and nutritional recommendations.
 Although we can have a genetic predisposition towards mental illness, it is often the combination of environmental factors and hereditary factors that lead to a particular mental illness.
 This can apply to physical illnesses as well.
 We can't control our genetic coding, and we can't always control everything in our environment.
 However, I do want to help you change the aspects of your environment that are in your control so that you can weather whatever stressors come your way.

-In terms of nutrition, I normally recommend focusing on whole foods such as meat, dairy, and fruit for a season to help you get enough protein and healthy fat and to reduce the amount of omega 6 fatty acids in the diet as this sort of fat can lead to inflammation.
-Minimizing omega 6 fatty acids for a season can help some people reduce inflammation in their bodies.
-However, I don't recommend strict dieting as this can cause too much stress and anxiety for people, and it is vital that patients eat enough calories and nutrients everyday.
+In terms of nutrition, I've noticed in my practice that those struggling the most with mental illness are very often struggling as well with metabolic dysfunction.
+Their fasting insulin and glucose are often too high and they are not able to effective utilize the calories they are taking in.
+I normally recommend focusing on whole foods such as meat, dairy, and fruit to help you get enough protein and healthy fat and to reduce the amount of omega 6 fatty acids in the diet.
+Too much omega 6 fatty acids can lead to inflammation.
+Minimizing omega 6 fatty acids can help some people reduce inflammation in their bodies.
+However, I don't recommend severe caloric restriction as this can cause too much stress and anxiety for people, and it is vital that patients eat enough calories and nutrients everyday.
 For some patients, I may recommend a ketogenic diet for a season which is a very high fat, moderate protein, and low carbohydrate diet.
 This sort of diet can help your body produce ketones which are easily used by the brain for fuel.
-Often, when we eat a lot of carbohydrates, we end up producing a lot of insulin which can end up making cells insensitive to this hormone.
-Brain cells, too, can end up not using glucose as effectively and can become hypoactive or even overactive.
+If you are insulin resistant, your brain may be having a difficult time utilizing sugar which it prefers for energy.
+Therefore, your brain may not be getting enough energy even if you are eating enough calories.
+Brain cells can then become hypoactive or even overactive.
 This, in turn, leads to your brain not functioning as well as it could.
-I don't believe that people need to be on a ketogenic diet for the rest of their lives, though.
+I don't believe that people need to be on a ketogenic diet for the rest of their lives, though if they are able to heal the underlying insulin resistance.
 For more information about this, I recommend Dr. Chris Palmer's book, Brain Energy.
 In addition to nutrition, I believe human beings should be exposed to as much natural light and nature as possible.
 If that isn't feasible, I normally have recommendations for light therapy that you can implement at home.
 Finally, movement is also a vital part of being human, and I work with you to eventually find a movement that you truly enjoy and that you can do in community with others.

 Psychotherapy

-Psychotherapy, or talk therapy, is essential in mental well-being.
+Psychotherapy, or talk therapy, can be an essential part of healing.
 All of us hold core beliefs about ourselves and the world around us that can either help or harm our mental health.
 These core beliefs may or may not be true, but in creating a therapeutic relationship, one can begin to explore those beliefs and gain insight about oneself, facilitating personal growth.
 This, in turn, can help one's relationships as well, changing the ways that one interacts with others.
 The majority of follow up appointments will consist of insight-oriented psychotherapy, and I often integrate aspects of third wave cognitive behavioral therapy based on your unique, individual needs.
 If you already have a therapist that you know and want to continue with, we will plan to space out your appointments then and focus on lifestyle and, if needed, medications.

 Medications